themaxermister/ghc2020-practice-round/README.md

 ## Current Program Status

-Program is able to identify largest no. of pizza slices by summing total pizza slices in descending order of list.
-However, the final no. of possible pizza slices can be further increased by summing up smaller values to form bigger values, as compared to choosing a single large value.
+Program removes a value each time and sums the value to the max using the last item in the list as the base value.
+More can be done to use different items in the list as a base. [https://docs.python.org/3/library/itertools.html#itertools.combinations]

 Example: